Nonmetricity theories and aspects of gauge symmetry: Second clock effect: a serious phenomenological issue

 \section{Second clock effect: a serious phenomenological issue}

 We know that in general relativity, that is based on Riemann spacetimes, when two identical clocks, initially synchronized, are parallel transported along different paths, a certain loss of synchronization arises that is called as the ``first clock effect.''
 In Weyl spacetimes an additional effect arises: the two clocks not only have lost their initial synchronization, but, they go at different rates.
-It is known as the second clock effect \cite{adler-book, perlick-1991, novello-1992, 2clock-1, 2clock-2, 2clock-3, 2clock-4, 2clock-5, 2clock-delhom, 2clock-no-1, 2clock-tomi}.
-In Weyl space $W_4$ the SCE causes a serious conceptual issue, which is not usually taken into account in the bibliography (as illustration see \cite{nester, adak-2006, adak-2006-1, adak-2013, beltran-plb-2016, javr-prd-2018, vilson-prd-2018, formiga-2019, beltran-prd-2020, saridakis-prd-2020, lazkoz-prd-2019, lazkoz-prd-2021, sanjay-prd-2020, sanjay-2021, beltran-univ-2019, helsinki, 2mann, frusciante, basilakos, lin, mandal, moraes, atayde, dambrosio, beltran-prd-2018, coincident-1, coincident-2} and related bibliographic references.)
+It is known as the ``second clock effect'' \cite{adler-book, perlick-1991, novello-1992, tucker, 2clock-1, 2clock-2, 2clock-3, 2clock-4, 2clock-5, 2clock-delhom, 2clock-no-1, 2clock-hobson, 2clock-tomi, tomi-replay}.
+In Weyl space $W_4$, including the subclasses $\tilde W_4$ and $Z_4$, the SCE causes a serious phenomenological and conceptual issue.
+In consequence, since WGS should be a implicit symmetry in the symmetric teleparallel framework, the issue must have impact, at least, in symmetric teleparallel theories of the kind explored in \cite{saridakis-prd-2020}, and also in most general gauge nonmetricity theories.
+This is not usually taken into account in the bibliography (as illustration see \cite{nester, adak-2006, adak-2006-1, adak-2013, beltran-plb-2016, javr-prd-2018, vilson-prd-2018, formiga-2019, beltran-prd-2020, saridakis-prd-2020, lazkoz-prd-2019, lazkoz-prd-2021, sanjay-prd-2020, sanjay-2021, beltran-univ-2019, helsinki, 2mann, frusciante, basilakos, lin, mandal, moraes, atayde, dambrosio, beltran-prd-2018, coincident-1, coincident-2} and related bibliographic references.)
 A similar issue in connection with the SCE was enough to dismiss the original Weyl's gauge invariant gravitational theory and its related geometrical framework \cite{weyl-1917}.